Giddy-Up224/Arduino-JK-BMS-PIO/README.md

 *   **Web Interface**:

-    *   Simple but not pretty web interface with all data and some switches.
+    *   Simple web interface with all data and some switches.

     *   A small file manager is included to handle web server files